shoeffner/monty/08_PracticalPython/sheet.md

 lug_boot: small, med, big.
 ```

 As a simplification, convert them to numerical values and just take the sum.
-E.g. a car with three doors, four seats (=persons), and a medium luggage boot would have a value of `2 + 2 + 2`.
+E.g. a car with three doors, four seats (= persons), and a small luggage boot
+would have a value of `2 + 2 + 1`.